trbouma/lnfastapi/app/pages/home.md

-# This is the home page
-to be or not the be that tis the question
+To be or not to be that is the question